-Please see the priority ladder and individual offence categories for more information about priorities for each particular code.
+Please see the priority ladder and individual offence categories for more information about priorities for each particular offence code.

 For crimes against the person (assault, sexual offences, robbery, snatch theft and other theft from the person) the respondent must be the victim.
 If someone else is the victim (even if that person is part of the respondent's household) then the crime is out of scope of the survey.
-For crimes against the household (housebreaking, other types of theft - not from the person, vandalism), the respondent's household must have been the victim.
+For crimes against the household (housebreaking, other types of theft - not from the person, vandalism), the object of the incident must belong to the respondent's household (for example, if a respondent's friend's car was stolen from outside the respondent's home, this would be out of the scope of the survey, since the friend as not part of the household).

 There are a number of scenarios in which different elements of the incident are both deemed too serious for one to take priority over the other.
-In these situations, coders should use the 'double-barrelled' codes which capture both elements of the event.
-When using any of these codes (14, 15, 37, 38), please refer the Victim Form to the Scottish Government.
+In these situations, coders should use the 'double-barrelled' codes which capture both elements of the event, for example, code 38: Serious assault with sexual motive & housebreaking.

+When using any of these codes (14, 15, 37, 38), the Victim Form is automatically referred to the Scottish Government.